|Attending lectures at La Trobe University Bendigo|

 • 19 February 2018 for semester one subjects, or

-For further help or information please send an email to email@example.com or call or drop into the U3A Castlemaine office during office hours.
+For further help or information please send an email to firstname.lastname@example.org or call or drop into the U3A Castlemaine office during office hours and ask to be put in contact with the U3A member who liaises with La Trobe.